Japan - Part 2 (Yamame & Iwana)

-The guide in question is Maki Caenis.
-I've thought long and hard about whether to mention his name, because truth be told, he was unprofessional, impolite and he let me down at the eleventh hour by cancelling my booking.
-In fact the week before he had already threatened to cancel my booking by sending me an email headed "urgent response required".
-The email explained that he had another client desperate to fish with him on the same day as my booking and unless I replied urgently to confirm my booking he would "have no choice" but to cancel mine.
-Fortunately I happened to check my email account that day but couldn't avoid the strong whiff that something just wasn't right with the guide from thereon in.
-I'd prefer to write about positive things but this guy was rude and his eventual cancellation two days before our diary date was most inconvenient to me, meaning I had to look around for another guide at short notice and change my travel schedule.
+The guide in question turned out to be rather unprofessional and he let me down at the eleventh hour by cancelling my booking.
+The cancellation two days before our diary date was most inconvenient to me, meaning I had to look around for another guide at short notice and change my travel schedule.
 The silver lining however is that the replacement guide I found was excellent and I'm more than happy to endorse him - Motohiro Ebisudani (Ebi).
-In short, Ebi has a good command of English, has fished for trout and other species on the fly all over the world and his friendly style put me at complete ease.
-Even better, Ebi's fee (communicated to me very clearly and upfront as an all inclusive charge) came in at just a little over half of what Maki Caenis wanted to charge (or more appropriately my best estimate of what Maki Caenis wanted to charge).
-I'll leave it to you to decide if you wish to hire Maki Caenis if you're ever fortunate enough to visit Japan...
+In short, Ebi had a good command of English, had fished for trout and other species on the fly all over the world and had a very friendly, easy-going style.
+Ebi's fee was communicated very clearly and upfront as an all inclusive single charge (the other guide's fee structure was a little baffling and open to interpretation).

 |Fishing up the little tributary|